Secretly recorded tapes show Melania Trump's frustration at criticism for family separation policy and her bashing of Christmas decorations - KVIA

 First Lady Melania Trump was secretly recorded in the summer of 2018 expressing her frustration at being criticized for her husband’s policy of separating families who illegally crossed the southern border while at the same time needing to perform traditional first lady duties, such as preparing for Christmas.

 “They say I’m complicit.
 I’m the same like him, I support him.
-I don’t say enough I don’t do enough where I am,” she said in a tape secretly recorded by Stephanie Winston Wolkoff, a former friend and senior adviser to the first lady.
+I don’t say enough I don’t do enough where I am,” she said in a tape secretly recorded by Stephanie Winston Wolkoff, a former friend and senior adviser to the first lady who wrote a book about their relationship, “Melania and Me.”

 The tapes were played exclusively on CNN’s “Anderson Cooper 360” on Thursday night and were recorded by Wolkoff after she left the White House.

-Note: This story has been updated with more from the interview on CNN’s “Anderson Cooper 360” and additional background information.